America is an idea.

 Economic inequality is pulling this country apart.
 We need stronger labor laws and a tax code that rewards a middle class that’s been cut out of decades of economic growth—not just the wealthy, who have gotten too many tax breaks for too long.

-First and foremost, we must enforce existing trade laws and invest in the competitiveness of our workers and communities here at home, so that they complete on a level playing field.
+First and foremost, we must enforce existing trade laws and invest in the competitiveness of our workers and communities here at home, so that they compete on a level playing field.
 Then, we need to write the rules of the road for international trade through a modern, inclusive process—rules that protect our workers, safeguard the environment, uphold labor standards and middle-class wages, foster innovation, and take on big global challenges like corporate concentration, corruption, and climate change.
 If we don’t, other countries will write the rules for us.

 Pursue a humane immigration policy that upholds our values, strengthens our economy, and secures our border.

 It’s no secret that our immigration system is broken, and for years, we have lacked the political will to fix it.
 We can secure our border and enforce our laws without tossing aside our values, our principles, and our humanity.
 Putting people in cages and tearing children away from their parents isn’t the answer.
 We have got to address the root causes of migration that push people to leave behind their homes and everything they know to undertake a dangerous journey for the chance at a better life, work that Vice President Biden led in the Obama-Biden Administration.
-At the same time, we must never forget that immigration is the reason the United States has been able to constantly renew and reinvent itself–legal immigration an incredible source of strength for our country.
+At the same time, we must never forget that immigration is the reason the United States has been able to constantly renew and reinvent itself–legal immigration is an incredible source of strength for our country.

 The world is facing inescapable challenges: a rapidly changing climate, the risk of nuclear conflict, trade wars, a rising China and an aggressive Russia, millions of refugees seeking shelter and security, and attacks on universal human rights and fundamental freedoms.
 The next president must repair our relationships with our allies and stand up to strongmen and thugs on the global stage to rally the world to meet these challenges.
 We can reclaim our longstanding position as the moral and economic leader of the world.